AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/Q3-business-location/2015-01-01-questionnaire-location-introtext.md

 ## Where will your business be registered?
-This can be different to the location of your business.
+You can register your business to any addresss (e.g. it can be your business location or your personal address).